-August claims three birthstones: Peridot, Sardonyx, and Spinel.
+Attention, all August babies! –– There are three August birthstones: Peridot, Spinel, and Sardonyx.
 Peridot is formed under extreme conditions and can be found only in places with hardened lava and volcanic activity or in meteorites that traveled from outer space.
-Spinel was hugely underappreciated until recently, as today’s gem-lovers look for an alternative to the rare ruby, a gem for which red spinel was confused for centuries.
+Spinel was hugely underappreciated until recently, as today’s gem lovers look for an alternative to the rare ruby, a gem for which red spinel was confused for centuries.
 Sardonyx is the original August birthstone, with a history that dates back more than 4,000 years.

 Discover the perfect gift for those born in the month of August by learning about the meanings of these three birthstones!

-Lab-grown peridots are mined gem alternatives, created under controlled and monitored conditions with cutting-edge technology.
-The process is started with a “seed” given by a natural gem and creates a stone with the same chemical, physical, and optical characteristics as a mined gem.
-They have the impurities and the same range of cut, clarity, color, and carat weight that you’d find among mined gems.
+Lab Grown peridots are mined gem alternatives created under controlled and monitored conditions with cutting-edge technology.
+The process is started with a “seed” from a natural gem.
+The seed produces a stone with the same chemical, physical, and optical characteristics as a mined gem.
+They have the impurities and the same range of cut, clarity, color, and carat weight you’d find among mined gems.
 Some of the more famous laboratory gemstones are sapphires and emeralds.

 Diamond vs. Peridot

 |Mohs Hardness Level = 10||Mohs Hardness Level = 10||Mohs Hardness Level = 6.5-7|

 |Refractive Index = 2.42||Refractive Index = 2.42||Refractive Index = 2.63-2.65|

 Trying to decide between gems or jewelry for yourself or a loved one?
 Here are the pros and cons of diamond and peridot!